 Where and how can Connecticut College Commencement invitations be purchased?

-Each student will receive four (4) Commencement invitations in his/her college mailbox following Spring Break.
+Students will each receive four (4) Commencement invitations in their college mailboxes following Spring Break.
 Please note that invitations are not required for the outdoor Commencement ceremony.
-If additional invitations are desired, please contact the Events Office, firstname.lastname@example.org.
+If additional invitations are desired, please contact the Events Office, email@example.com.

 Where and how can Connecticut College Commencement announcements be purchased?

 Jostens, in conjunction with the Connecticut College Bookshop, will be selling personalized graduation announcement packages on their website.
 For additional information please refer to www.jostens.com.
 You may place orders directly on the Jostens website or by calling 800-854-7464.
 Please allow 2-3 weeks for delivery.
 Please note that Connecticut College does not determine Latin Honors until the week prior to Commencement so it is not possible to have this honor noted on announcements.

 Where and how can Connecticut College Class Rings be purchased?